mgoetz/StarTrekTimelinesSpreadsheet/README.md

 *NOTE*: you need to repeat this process about once every 2 weeks, as the access token expires after a set period of time.

 ## Command line version of the tool
-[See details here for the command line version of the tool](CLI.MD)
+**NOTE:The command line version of the tool is deprecated, all new development happens in the GUI version** [See details here for the command line version of the tool](CLI.MD)

 ## GUI version of the tool